LordDashMe/LordDashMe/README.md

 # Hello, World!

-The usual we do when we are learning a new programming language is to print ```Hello, World!``` and that's the same when you opened or discovered my profile :joy:.
+The usually we do when we are learning a new programming language is to print ```Hello, World!``` and that's the same when you opened or discovered my profile :joy:.

 ## Hi, Dash here! :wave: